• Nothing Found

 Trip Duration

-The subway runs every 3-5 or 6-8 minutes during peak hours but waiting times can take up to 20 minutes depending on the time of day.
+The subway runs every 3-5 or 6-8 minutes during peak hours but wait times increase to 20 minutes depending on the time of day.

 Convenience